-Here are some ideas to help unlock creativity and generate new ideas.
+Need a little help unlocking creativity?
+Here are some ideas to help you recapture your creativity, and generate some new ideas.
 They may also help folks get their creative thinking moving again.

 - Explore new ideas and learn to become flexible in your thinking.

 - Practice visualization — learn how to create concept maps, illustrative schema, and sketch ideas out.

 - Explore other fields looking for new theories and ideas that can be synthesized and adapted.

 - Keep a record of your explorations.
 Keep an “Idea Journal”